 A new stage for Splatoon 3 at launch, Eeltail Alley was introduced with the following statement on the game's official Twitter account:

 Notice how the central bridge is a focal point of the action—it'll be fascinating to see what strategies emerge from this feature.

 This new stage saw its debut in the Splatoon 3 Direct, where it was concisely summarised as follows:

 A pier filled to the bream with vibrant street vendors.
 The stuff here looks fishy though...

-One of the new stages added to Splatoon 3, the map was introduced by the following round-up on Twitter:
+One of the new stages added to Splatoon 3 from launch, the map was introduced by the following round-up on Twitter:

 The facility was made FROM scrap metal in order to make MORE scrap metal.
 Also, there was a sea here that evaporated.
 Surely unrelated to heavy industry!

-This canyon-set stage is new to Splatoon 3, joining the four other maps to make up the game's initial original stages.
+This canyon-set stage was new to Splatoon 3, joining the four other maps to make up the game's initial original stages.

 Undertow Spillway's appearance in Splatoon 3 was first announced on Twitter with the following guide: